 But let’s leave Jesus Marx and the modern Platonic Religions of the West aside for now.
 Let us chat about three old decadent Lefties who’ve muscled themselves into unrelenting power in Korea, Cuba and Libya, and apparently have all gone mad, proving Acton’s old observation: ‘Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men.’
 All three left-leaning, near or out-right Marxists, are certified amalgams of certain paradigms.
 Fidel ruled for more than four decades (and through his brother still holds sway).
 The estimated figures of democide by R J Rummel for Cuba are put at over 100,000 and for a small fair-weather island with potential-a-plenty, there is enough egalitarian impoverishment for even the blindest liberal to be converted to a new cautiousness regarding the Left.
 Gaddafi is nearing 40 years of rule.
 He was executed on October 20, 2011 by the very people he oppressed for four decades.
 Kim Jong-il was called the Supreme Leader; he liked cognac and pretty girls; he had supernatural powers and had disabled people deported from Pyongyang, the capital city of North Korea.
 The people of the world love him, so the official state propaganda goes, and he has created a society where any rational individuals who don’t hang themselves, migrate out of country to the south as quick as their feet can carry them.
 The leader himself, surfed on the sagittal plane where the empty hemispheres below are completely unused, both left and right halves.
 His country is developing nuclear weapons.
 When he died, he probably had the IQ of Hitler just before he married Eva Braun.
 (Kim Jong-il died on Saturday December 17, 2011).

 How could it be so?
 How can the human mind be so easily snapped?
 How can we be so fragile after so many millions of years of evolution.
 Aren’t we tough enough?
 Well, we are tough enough.
 I’ll tell you what it is.
 Human beings are defined, created and dependant on ideas.
 Bad ones like Platonic innateness and otherworldliness, Christian altruism and mysticism and Marxist’s dialectic logic and violent overthrow have actual horrible results if followed by enough of us: consequences such as, the diminishing of Greek democracy and growth of mystical Neoplatonism after Plato, the resulting Dark Ages after Christ and the horrifying figures of democide of the last century after Marx.
 And let’s not permit National Socialism or Islam to squirm off the hook either.
 As for Hitler and Mussolini, they combined left and right into blood instinct as only bungling Nietzschean Ubermans could.
 It was one violent Teutonic storm joined with a harsh Roman wind creating a cretin’s fart.
 As for Islam.
-No surprise that there’s one democratic Jewish State surrounded by 56 dysfunctional Islamic nations.
+No surprise that there’s one democratic Jewish State surrounded by 56 dysfunctional Islamic autocracies.
 No shock if you read the Quran to learn that Muslim leaders spew hate 24/7 in their political diatribe.
 Their scripture is filled with the most extreme invective put to pen, right up there with The Republic, The Bible and Das Kapital.
 As surely as Marxism is a religion disguised as a political philosophy so Islam on the Medina side is a political philosphy dressed up as a religion.

 NOTE: "In the listing of economies by gross domestic product, the highest ranking Muslim majority country is Turkey, with 64 million inhabitants, in twenty-third place, between Austria and Denmark, with about 5 million each.
 The next is Indonesia, with 212 million, in twenty-eighth place, following Norway with 4.5 million and followed by Saudi Arabia with 21 million.
 In comparative purchasing power, the first Muslim state is Indonesia in fifteenth place, followed by Turkey in nineteenth place.
 The highest-ranking Arab country is Saudi Arabia, in twenty-ninth place, followed by Egypt.
 In living standards as reflected by gross domestic product per head, the first Muslim state is Qatar, in twenty-third place, followed by the United Arab Emirates in twenty-fifth place and Kuwait in twenty-eighth.
 In a listing by industrial output, the highest-ranking Muslim country is Saudi Arabia, number twenty-one, followed by Indonesia, tied with Austria and Belgium in twenty-second place, and Turkey, tied with Norway in twenty-seventh place.
 In a listing by manufacturing output, the highest-ranking Arab country is Egypt, in thirty-fifth place, tying with Norway.
 In a listing by life expectancy, the first Arab state is Kuwait, in thirty-second place, following Denmark and followed by Cuba.
 In ownership of telephone lines per hundred people, the first Muslim country listed is the United Arab Emirates, in thirty-third place, following Macau and followed by Réunion.
 In ownership of computers per hundred people, the first Muslim state listed is Bahrain, in thirtieth place, followed by Qatar in thirty-second and the United Arab Emirates in thirty-fourth.Book sales present an even more dismal picture.
 A listing of twenty-seven countries, beginning with the United States and ending with Vietnam, does not include a single Muslim state.
 In a human development index, Brunei is number 32, Kuwait 36, Bahrain 40, Qatar 41, the United Arab Emirates 44, Libya 66, Kazakhstan 67, and Saudi Arabia tied with Brazil as number 68.
 A report on Arab Human Development in 2002, prepared by a committee of Arab intellectuals and published under the auspices of the United Nations, again reveals some striking contrasts.
 “The Arab world translates about 330 books annually, one-fifth of the number that Greece translates.
 The accumulative total of translated books since the Caliph Maa’moun’s time [the ninth century] is about 100,000, almost the average that Spain translates in one year.”
 The economic situation is no better: “The GDP in all Arab countries combined stood at $531.2 billion in 1999—less than that of a single European country, Spain ($595.5 billion).”
 The Crisis Of Islam, Bernard Lewis.
 (2003)